 Reviewing the results of the second poll question, the most popular response was that success was measured as part of the overall employee satisfaction survey, with 33% of the companies responding in that manner.
 This was followed closely by the three remaining response key options, which were “Targeted measurement” at 27%, “Through actual usage and participation levels” at 20%, and “Company-wide program administered outside Shared Services” also with 20% of the responses.

 Some of the poll comments made related to this topic include the following:

 Manufacturing Member: Our customized program is global, applying to all of our Shared Service center locations.

 Software & Internet Member: We have a program for the Chief Administrative Officer’s area in total.

 Manufacturing Member: We tried a non-monetary system of recognition.
 The program went well for the first 6 months and then people stopped using it.

 Consumer Products & Services Member: We supplement our corporate-wide employee recognition programs with custom programs for Shared Services.
 We have an employee-led engagement committee.

-Real Estate & Construction Member: Currently, we have a process for Shared Services where at our monthly Shared Services meeting (all employees) we have a Reward & Recognition programme.
-Generally nominations come from either peers, managers or internal/external customers and the Shared Services leadership Team will review and identify the nomination that will receive the reward, however all nominations are recognised and read out.
+Real Estate & Construction Member: Currently, we have a process for Shared Services where at our monthly Shared Services meeting (all employees) we have a Reward & Recognition program.
+Generally, nominations come from either peers, managers, or internal/external customers, and the Shared Services leadership Team will review and identify the nomination that will receive the reward, however, all nominations are recognized and read out.

 Manufacturing Member: We recognize employees by their tenure in the company.
 They are done on 5-year increments.
 We have a get-together of the department in which they work and celebrate the occasion.